isagoya/astro-hananiawan-m2/src/pages/md/chapt03.md

 I was desperate too.
 It was the first time I cried in front of my mother.

 ‟Please allow me to study some more.
-If I continue like this, I will be ruined…”
+If I continue like this, I will be ruined...”

 The first attempt to persuade her failed.